 You can book this stay for just 60,000 Hilton Honors points per night over that weekend.
 A three-night stay from Friday to Monday will run you 180,000 points in total.
 If you were to pay cash for the same three-night stay, it would cost a whopping $3,285.60.

 Hilton co-branded credit cards are the quickest way to earn Hilton Honors points quickly for great redemptions like this in the future.
-The Hilton Honors American Express Card, for example, comes with a welcome bonus of 100,000 Honors points after you spend $1,000 in the first three months, plus up to $100 in statement credits on purchases made at Hilton hotels in the first 12 months of card membership, putting a redemption like this well within reach in the future.
+The Hilton Honors American Express Card, for example, comes with a welcome bonus of 80,000 Honors points after you spend $1,000 in the first three months, putting a redemption like this well within reach in the future.

 This 4-star hotel in Hollywood is the perfect way to splurge on that weekend by using your points to get a stay for free.
 The hotel is a member of the Marriott Bonvoy program, meaning you can use your points for a three-night stay over the weekend, which will cost a total of 180,000 points.
 While that may seem like a lot, the hotel is charging more than $1,400 per night on the same dates — $4,280 in total for the same three-night stay.
 That represents terrific value from your Marriott Bonvoy points.
 In fact, more than double what they’re worth, according to The Points Guy’s valuations.

 You can quickly earn Marriott Bonvoy points to use on redemptions like this in the future by considering one of the co-branded American Express cards.
-For example, the Marriott Bonvoy Brilliant™ American Express® Card currently comes with a welcome bonus of 75,000 Bonvoy points after spending $3,000 in the first three months.
+For example, the Marriott Bonvoy Brilliant® American Express® Card currently comes with a welcome bonus of 150,000 Bonvoy points after spending $5,000 in the first three months.
 That bonus alone will put you well on your way to a redemption like this.

 This property, located in Pasadena, offers great value for your points.
 As part of the Marriott Bonvoy portfolio, you can redeem your points for a free stay — 80,000 points for a two-night stay over the weekend.
 On those same nights, you would need to pay $779.
 Ultimately, this is a good deal and one that could save you some cash that you can spend on souvenirs at the game.

-The Marriott Bonvoy Boundless® Credit Card currently comes with a sign-up bonus of five free nights (up to 50,000 points each) after spending $5,000 in the first three months.
+The Marriott Bonvoy Boundless® Credit Card currently comes with a sign-up bonus of three free nights (up to 50,000 points each) after spending $3,000 in the first three months.
 Card holders also receive one Elite Night Credit for every $5,000 in spending.

 If you don’t mind staying close to the airport (think: easy access to and from LAX for your short weekend trip), this is a great option for using your points.
 A standard night will cost you 40,000 points, meaning a two-night stay from Saturday to Monday costs 80,000 Honors points, or paying cash will cost you a whopping $1,162.56 for the same two-night stay.
 You’ll be getting about 1.45 cents per point in value, which is much more than Honors points are typically valued at — 0.6 cents per point, according to The Points Guy’s valuations.

-The welcome bonus from the Hilton Honors American Express Surpass® Card is currently 130,000 Honors points after spending $2,000 in the first three months of holding the card, plus up to $130 in statement credits on eligible purchases made on the card at any of the Hilton family hotels in the first 12 months of card membership.
+The welcome bonus from the Hilton Honors American Express Surpass® Card is currently 130,000 Honors points after spending $2,000 in the first three months of holding the card.

 This property, which is also located close to LAX — ideal for a quick weekend trip — is also part of the World of Hyatt loyalty program.
 On the weekend of the game, you can redeem 12,000 points per night for a free stay.
 So, for a two-night stay, it would cost you 24,000 Hyatt points.
 Alternatively, the same two-night stay costs $1,952.68 — meaning you’re getting more than 8 cents per point in value from this terrific redemption.
 That’s some of the best value you can get from Hyatt points.